kirenz/mssql-example/README.md

 - `sql_example.py` – minimal script that loads environment variables, builds the ODBC connection string, and executes a sample query with `pandas`.

 - `.env.example` – template with placeholders for your connection parameters.
-Copy it to `.env` before running the script.

 - `pyproject.toml` – dependency definition for `uv sync`.
 Don't edit this file directly; use `uv add <package>` to add new packages.